Achievable logoAchievable logo

 The pineal gland secretes melatonin, which helps regulate sleep cycles.

-The thyroid produces metabolic thyroid hormones (requiring iodine) and releases calcitonin, lowering blood calcium by depositing it into bone.
+The thyroid produces metabolic thyroid hormones (which require iodine) and releases calcitonin, which lowers blood calcium by depositing it into bone.

-In contrast, the parathyroid secretes parathyroid hormone (PTH), raising blood calcium by bone resorption and enhancing calcium uptake.
+In contrast, the parathyroid secretes parathyroid hormone (PTH), which raises blood calcium by promoting bone resorption and enhancing calcium uptake.

 The thymus secretes factors that support T-cell development.

-Within the pancreas, glucagon elevates blood sugar (breaking down glycogen) while insulin lowers it (enabling cellular glucose uptake).
+Within the pancreas, glucagon elevates blood sugar (by breaking down glycogen), while insulin lowers blood sugar (by enabling cellular glucose uptake).

 The ovary primarily produces estrogen, whereas the testis chiefly secretes testosterone to support male reproductive functions.

-The hypothalamus is crucial: it produces and releases regulatory factors that influence the pituitary gland:
+The hypothalamus is a key regulator because it produces and releases factors that influence the pituitary gland:

 • GnRH (Gonadotropin Releasing Hormone), which stimulates FSH and LH release